Preparing for your Private Pilot Practical Test (generically called the checkride or flight test] is a whole different matter than the written.

 Strive for an overall good performance rather than getting hung up on individual details.
 First, though you might feel that you goofed up, the examiner might have been satisfied, and doing the rest of the test well means you pass.
 Secondly, even if the examiner is dissatisfied with one maneuver, he or she may still pass you if the rest of the ride went well, and the error wasn’t too far out of tolerance.
 And finally, by completing the checkride in good form, even a failing applicant benefits by likely limiting what must be accomplished on the retest.

 What if I fail?

 You’ll probably pass on your first attempt, but what’s the worst thing that will happen if you do fail?
 Not much!
 You’ll brush up on your weak areas with your instructor and retake the test a week or two later, a better pilot for the experience.
+As pilot Sibte Hassan says, “Think of it as a Go Around.”
 And if you’re an aspiring pro pilot, don’t let the rumor mill scare you into thinking that failing will ruin your career.
 As the saying goes, “every pilot flunks a checkride sooner or later.”
 Sure, you don’t want to make a habit of failing, but in general, what’s the big deal?
 Prepare as well as possible to pass on your first attempt, but don’t let fear of failure stop you from pursuing your dream of flight!

 Trust yourself and your instructor!

-Finally, I’d like to quote CFI Gene Bishop on the importance of Trust.
+Finally, here’s CFI Gene Bishop on the importance of Trust:

 “Trust that your instructor, who by way of signing you off to take a checkride is also subjecting him/herself to the examiner’s scrutiny, knows that you are fully prepared and ready to meet this challenge.